martenjacobs/ToonRooter/README.md

 |  14  |  GND   |  9   |

+Check if you're running Raspbian Stretch or later.
+You can check this by running `cat /etc/issue`, the response should be `Raspbian GNU/Linux 9 \n \l` or later.
 Then make sure the serial port on the Pi is enabled and the serial console is disabled using `raspi_config` and reboot if necessary.
 Install the dependencies mentioned in the [Dependencies](#dependencies)-section.